LinkedInAttic/camus/README.md

 It is used at LinkedIn where it processes tens of billions of messages per day.

-Detailed documentation isn't available yet (we're working on it) but you can get a basic overview form this [paper](http://sites.computer.org/debull/A12june/pipeline.pdf, "Building LinkedIn’s Real-time Activity Data Pipeline").
-There is also a google group for discussion that you can email at camus_etl@googlegroups.com, <camus_etl@googlegroups.com> or you can search the [archives](https://groups.google.com/forum/#!forum/camus_etl, "Camus Archives").
+Detailed documentation isn't available yet (we're working on it) but you can get a basic overview form this [Building LinkedIn’s Real-time Activity Data Pipeline](http://sites.computer.org/debull/A12june/pipeline.pdf "Building LinkedIn’s Real-time Activity Data Pipeline").
+There is also a google group for discussion that you can email at camus_etl@googlegroups.com, <camus_etl@googlegroups.com> or you can search the [archives](https://groups.google.com/forum/#!forum/camus_etl "Camus Archives").
 If you are interested please ask any questions on that mailing list.

 # Brief Overview
 All work is done within a single Hadoop job divided into three stages: